-And with that attunement, we often consider New Year’s Resolutions.
+With that attunement, we often consider New Year’s Resolutions.
 We resolve to DO something differently, or we resolve to BE different in some way.

 Some people love making those resolutions, and some people don’t.

-Get curious about how your brain may feel about the principle behind New Year’s Resolutions.
+Regardless of how you feel about New Year’s resolutions, here’s an invitation: Get curious about how your brain may feel about the principle behind New Year’s Resolutions.

-And it’s essential that we think about what we are focusing on because the brain has a busy job.
+The principle behind resolutions is that they focus your brain.
+We must think about what we are focusing on because the brain has a busy job.
 Neuroscientists say that the brain processes some 11 million bits of data every single second.
 That’s all done subconsciously — millions of bits of bits of data being processed every single second.

 Whereas consciously, we can process only about 50 bits of data per second.
-That’s an astounding difference: 50 bits per second versus 11 million bits per second.
+That’s an astounding difference — 50 bits per second versus 11 million bits per second.

 If our conscious brains can only process 50 bits of data per second, it behooves us to think seriously about what we want to give our attention to.